Qualified individuals with disabilities are protected from disability-based employment discrimination.

 A person with a disability is someone with mental or physical impairments that substantially limit a major life activity.

-Mental or physical impairments may include conditions such as:
+Mental or physical impairments may include:

 - hearing impairment